-'Freestanding ambulatory surgical facility' means a facility licensed (1) under Part D of Article 6 of this Chapter.

-- 'Hospital' means a facility licensed under Article 5 of this Chapter or 1 (2) 2 Article 2 of Chapter 122C of the General Statutes, but does not include 3 the following: 4 A facility with all of its beds designated for medical type 'LTC' a.
-5 (long-term care).
-6 A facility with the majority of its beds designated for medical b.
-7 type 'PSY-3' (mental retardation).
-8 A facility operated by the North Carolina Department of c.
-9 Correction.
-10 (3) 'Patient data' means data that includes a patient's age, sex, zip code, third-party coverage, principal and other diagnosis, date of admission, 11 12 procedure and discharge date, principal and other procedures, total charges and components of the total charges, attending physician 13 14 identification number, and hospital or freestanding ambulatory surgical 15 facility identification number.
-'Patient identifying information' means the name, address, social 16 (4) 17 - (4) 'Patient identifying information' means the name, address, social security number, or similar information by which the identity of a patient can be determined with reasonable accuracy and speed either directly or by reference to other publicly available information.
-The term does not include a number assigned to a patient by a health care provider if that number does not consist of or contain numbers, including social security or drivers license numbers, that could be used to identify a patient with reasonable accuracy and speed from sources external to the health care provider. - (5) 'Statewide data processor' means a data processor that complies with the requirements of G.S.
+'Division' means the Division of Facility Services of the Department of 1 (1) 2 Human Resources.
+3 (2) 'Freestanding ambulatory surgical facility' means a facility licensed 4 under Part D of Article 6 of this Chapter.
+5 'Hospital' means a facility licensed under Article 5 of this Chapter or (3) 6 Article 2 of Chapter 122C of the General Statutes, but does not include 7 the following: 8 A facility with all of its beds designated for medical type 'LTC' a.
+9 (long-term care).
+10 A facility with the majority of its beds designated for medical b. type 'PSY-3' (mental retardation).
+11 12 A facility operated by the North Carolina Department of c.
+13 Correction.
+14 (4) 'Patient data' means data that includes a patient's age, sex, zip code, 15 third-party coverage, principal and other diagnosis, date of admission, procedure and discharge date, principal and other procedures, total 16 17 charges and components of the total charges, attending physician identification number, and hospital or freestanding ambulatory surgical 18 facility identification number.
+19 'Patient identifying information' means the name, address, social 20 (5) security number, or similar information by which the identity of a 21 patient can be determined with reasonable accuracy and speed either 22 directly or by reference to other publicly available information.
+The 23 24 term does not include a number assigned to a patient by a health care provider if that number does not consist of or contain numbers.
+25 including social security or drivers license numbers, that could be used 26 to identify a patient with reasonable accuracy and speed from sources 27 external to the health care provider.
+28 29 'Statewide data processor' means a data processor certified by the (6) Division as capable of complying with the requirements of G.S.
+131E-30 214.4.
+The Division may deny, suspend, or revoke a certificate, in 31 32 accordance with Chapter 150B of the General Statutes, if the statewide data processor does not comply with or is not capable of complying 33 with the requirements of G.S.
 131E-214.4.
+The Division is authorized 34 35 to promulgate rules concerning the receipt, consideration, and limitation of a certificate applied for or issued under this Article.
+36